 Favorite quote from the author:

-Instead, you need a morning routine that makes you excited to get up each day.
-That’s where my friend Jordan Gross comes in to help with his book Getting COMFY: Your Morning Guide to Daily Happiness.
+Well, perhaps you need a morning routine that makes you excited to get up each day.
+That’s where my friend Jordan Gross comes in with his book Getting COMFY: Your Morning Guide to Daily Happiness.

 Through openness to new ideas, advice from others, and experimentation, he’s developed a framework for your best morning ever.
 To get COMFY, start your day with: